Russian Far East: World War II

 Both the Soviet Union and Japan regarded the Primorsky Krai as a strategic location in World War II, and clashes over the territory were common.
 The Soviets and the other Allies considered it a key location for the planned invasion of Japan through Korea; Japan viewed it as a key location to begin a mass invasion of Eastern Russia.
 The Primorsky Krai served as the Soviet Union's Pacific headquarters in the war to plan an invasion for allied troops of Korea in order to reach Japan.

 After the Soviet invasion, the USSR returned Manchukuo and Mengjiang to China; Korea became liberated.
-The Soviet Union also occupied and annexed the Kuril Islands and southern Sakhalin.
+The Soviet Union also occupied and annexed Japan's Kuril Islands and southern Sakhalin.
 The planned Soviet invasion of Japan proper never happened.

 Cold War

 During the Korean War, Primorsky Krai became the site of extreme security concern for the Soviet Union.

-Vladivostok became the site of the Strategic Arms Limitation Talks in 1974.
+Vladivostok was the site of the Strategic Arms Limitation Talks in 1974.
 At the time, the Soviet Union and the United States decided quantitative limits on various nuclear weapons systems and banned the construction of new land-based ICBM launchers.
 Vladivostok and other cities in Primorsky Krai soon became closed cities because of the bases of the Soviet Pacific Fleet.

 Incursions of American reconnaissance aircraft from Alaska sometimes happened.
 Concerns of the Soviet military caused the infamous Korean Air Lines Flight 007 incident in 1983.